miyagaw61/rumt/README.md

 miyagaw61_chikuwansible
 ```

-You want to run this command:
+If you want to run this command:

 ```
 mv miyagaw61_exgdb miyagaw61/exgdb